dat3Cph/spring2025/docs/projects/sp-1-movie-repo/README.md

 We would like to be able to deliver the following functionality:

 1. The database should contain all Danish movies from the TMDb API that has been released in the last 5 years.
 So just recent Danish movies.
-It would be around 1146 movies in total.
+It would be around 1146 movies in total (give and take a few hundred).
 2. We would like to be able to see a list of all movies pulled from the database.
 3. Each movie has a list of actors and a director.
 We would like to be able to see a list of all actors and directors as well that have been part of those movies.
 You need to figure out how to fetch and store the actors and directors in the database.
 Also, what kind of relationship should there be between the entities?
 4. Each movie has a list of genres.
 We would like to be able to see a list of all genres as well.
 Also be able to list all movies within a particular genre.
 You need to figure out how to fetch and store the genres in the database.
 Also, what kind of relationship should there be between the entities?